laravel/docs/precognition.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Precognition allows you to anticipate the outcome of a future request.
 One of the primary uses of Precognition is providing real-time validation in your front-end application.
-Additionally, it may be used to notify users that a resource they are editing has been updated since it was retrieved or notifying users their session has expired, as a few examples.

 As we will see, Precognition works on a route by route basis.
 When Precognition is active it will execute all the route's middleware and resolve all the route's controller dependencies, including form requests - but it will not execute the route's controller.